Taking off old structures like a coat – feeling the sense of urgency

 In the face of challenges such as digitalization, increased competitive pressures and more complex customer demands, companies have to change in order to survive and thrive.
 In the future, we have to prepare for changes to happen more often, more quickly, and more radically.
 However, change management in practice often meets with resistance or isn’t carried out adequately.
 The reasons for this might include “manual” errors, a lack of transparency about your defined transformation paths or goals, or business-steering elements themselves being driven along.

-h&z has analyzed the root causes of this failure from a holistic perspective.
+h&z Management Consulting has analyzed the root causes of the failure of business transformation from a holistic perspective.
 We’ve developed a well thought-out strategy paper based on the seven principles that not only promises success based on an excellent solution-based concept, but also promises to be more effective because it tightly interlinks management and employees.
 It looks like this:

 Involvement of employees and management to jointly develop concepts and solutions (co-creation)